57th Filmfare Awards South

-The 57th Filmfare Awards South ceremony honoring the winners and nominees of the best of South Indian cinema in 2009 was held on 7 August 2010 in Chennai, India.
+The 57th Filmfare Awards South ceremony, honoring the winners of the best of South Indian cinema in 2009, was held on 7 August 2010 in Chennai, India.

 Nominations

 The Filmfare Best Film Award is given by the Filmfare magazine as part of its annual Filmfare Awards for Hindi films.
 The award was first given in 1954.

 The following is a list of the award winners and nominees.

 Multiple nominations and awards

 The following films received multiple nominations.